slatedocs/slate/source/includes/_transactions.md

 ?>
 ```

-> If you have the security setting requiring confirmation for bitcoin withdrawal, you will see this message requiring further action
+> If you have the security setting requiring confirmation for bitcoin withdrawal, you will see this message requiring further action with HTTP Response Code of 201:

 ```ruby
 # Hashie::Mash